kawaii-ghost/hello-world-nt-api/README.md

 # Hello World NT API

-> This program is may work under NT version number 10.0 (Windows 10, Windows Server (2016-2019-2022), and Windows 11) only.
+> This program is tested work under NT version number 10.0 (Windows 10, Windows Server (2016-2019-2022), and Windows 11) only.

+> Update 2022/12/26 : Worked under NT version number 6.3 (Windows 8.1), Does it means its started from 6.0 and above ?

 ![gambar](https://user-images.githubusercontent.com/86765295/208801010-ce0c49d5-9c6c-4c4d-b470-9eb6a3be9b0d.png)